United States 17 min

 3. Choose a business structure

 Weigh up the pros and cons — including tax implications and exposure risk — and determine the most suitable US business structure for your company.
 Depending on your size and goals, this could be a corporation, LLC, or partnership.
-Note that Remote can help you meet local state incorporation requirements.
+The type of entity you choose affects your tax obligations, reporting responsibilities, and liabilities.

 4. Register your business

 If you are setting up your own entity, you will need to register it yourself.
-This can potentially be a lengthy process, and involves the following steps:
+This can potentially be a lengthy process that involves the following steps:

-Choosing a name (and “doing business as” (DBA)).
+Choosing a name or “doing business as” (DBA).
 Your business name should be aligned with your brand and not infringe on any copyrights or trademarks.
 You can also opt for a DBA if you want to operate under a different trade name.

 5. Obtain the required licenses and permits

 Depending on what your business does and where it’s based, you may need certain permits or licenses to run it legally.
-For example, you may require a general business license, and/or an industry-specific license, such as a health or safety permit.
-Ensure that you understand what exactly you need at every level, and ensure you’re able to comply.
+For example, you may require a general business license and/or an industry-specific license, such as a health or safety permit.
+Make sure you understand exactly what you need at every level and that you’re able to comply.

-You must also make sure you comply with additional state requirements.
-For instance, some states have unique requirements that go beyond basic registration, such as publishing a notice of your business formation in a local newspaper, or filing an initial report.
+You must also comply with additional state requirements, if any.
+For instance, some states have unique requirements that go beyond basic registration, such as publishing a notice of your business formation in a local newspaper or filing an initial report.

 Note that, to avoid any legal issues, it’s important to obtain all relevant permits before you start doing business.